 • What type of life insurance do I need?

 To address the first question: you don’t need it.
 People die every day with no life insurance in place.
-And somehow the earth keeps spinning on its axis and the sun keeps rising in the east.
+And somehow the earth keeps on spinning on its axis and the sun keeps rising in the east.
 Families go on.
 But what life insurance does is it gives options to survivors.

 Sure you don’t need it.
-In the event of your death, your spouse can move back in with his or her parents, they can take the kids there, they can downsize the house, take the kids out of school, go back to work themselves.
-This way of protection gives you the option of keeping your kids in the same school, the option of staying in the same house, the option of being able to continue to live independently, and the option of not having to go and look for help wanted signs, or to get re-married.
+In the event of your death, your spouse can move back in with his parents or her parents, they can take the kids there, they can downsize the house, take the kids out of school, go back to work themselves.
+This way of protections gives you the option of keeping your kids in the same school, the option of staying in the same house, the option of being able to continue to live independently, and the option of not having to go and look for help wanted signs, or to get re-married.